 How to opt out of the system extension for Dropbox Plus, Family, Professional, or Business accounts

 If you use Dropbox Plus, Family, or Professional, or if you're a member of a Dropbox Business team, you can opt out of the system extension at any time.
 However, note that opting out of the system extension will disable Smart Sync.
-You must have the system extension enabled to use Smart Sync.

 To disable the system extension: